marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 Homework is predominantly weekly, and you will usually have one week to complete the assignment.
 All homework is `due by midnight on the due date`.
 Note that uploading to Canvas can sometimes be less than instantaneous, so `don't wait until one minute before midnight to submit`.
 Late homework is not acceptable.

-:exclamation: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.
+:bangbang: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.

 ## Syllabus